-- Rice Noodles would work, too, similar to these stir fry noodles.
+- Rice Noodles would work, too, similar to these stir-fry noodles.

 - Garnishes!
 Top with sesame seeds, sliced green onion, or a squeeze of fresh lime juice.
 Chopped cashews or peanuts add a lovely crunch, too.

-Because this stir fry already has quite a few veggies, I don’t usually feel the need to serve it with any additional veggies, although cheesy pepper jelly wonton cups would be an excellent starter.
+Because this stir fry already has quite a few veggies, I don’t usually feel the need to serve it with any additional veggies, although cheesy pepper jelly wonton cups would be an excellent appetizer.